Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

-As shown in \Cref{fig:overview} (top), we automate the dataset generation by grounding the natural-language specifications $\mathcal{W}^l_{i}$ in the actual environment that will be used to train the policies.
-That is, instead of manually handcrafting each $\mathcal{W}^l_{i}$, we procedurally generate $\mathsf{L\cdot{}M}$ scenarios of the tasks to be solved.
-We then feed their features, including visual information, to the LLM/LMM with a prompt that requests natural-language specifications $\mathcal{W}^l_{i}$ that match the scenarios.
-A typical prompt is of the following form: \begin{promptbox}{ You are leading a team of autonomous robots tasked with exploring and finding \textbf{\{$n_\text{target}$\}} targets.
-The image below represents a simplified map of the environment.
-It highlights a \textbf{\{$c_\text{target}$\}} region of interest -- this region does not show the targets directly but suggests where they are likely located and their color.
-The region covers \textbf{$\approx$\,\{size\}\% of the map, i.e. it is \{size\_label\}.} Your mission:\\ -- Describe the location of the region in relation to the environment (e.g.\ top-left, south-east, center).\\ -- Estimate its size (you already know it is \{size\_label\}).\\ -- Mention the number of targets.\\ -- After identifying the targets, instruct the robots to return to base.\\ Please respond in a \{tone\_style\} tone.
-Be concise.
+As shown in \Cref{fig:overview} (top), we automate the dataset generation by grounding the natural-language specifications $\mathcal{W}^l_{i}$ in the actual environment that will be used to train the reinforcement learning policies.
+Instead of manually handcrafting each $\mathcal{W}^l_{i}$, we procedurally generate $\mathsf{L\cdot{}M}$ scenarios of the tasks to be solved.
+We then feed their features, including visual information, to the LMM with a prompt that requests natural-language specifications $\mathcal{W}^l_{i}$ that match the scenarios.

-Additionally, generate the automaton representation of the task provided the scenario event "found all the targets" and the following DFA generator template: